jaya-shankar/.netcore-web-api-example/README.md

 ...
 Not yet.

-The following a few things to consider adding before taking this to production.
+The following are a few things to consider adding before taking this to production.

 **External Services Response Caching**